 Dental care for your dog isn’t very complicated.
-All you need to keep their teeth healthy is to brush regularly.
+All you need to keep your dog’s teeth healthy is to brush regularly.
 However, this might be a little difficult as dogs don’t want to stay still.

 It’s best to start brushing at an early age.
 But even older dogs can be trained to cooperate.

-Make sure to use a dog friendly toothpaste and a special doggy toothbrush.
+Make sure to use dog-friendly toothpaste and a special doggy toothbrush.
 Place the paste on your finger at first and let your dog sniff and taste it.

 In the initial weeks, brush your dog’s teeth with your fingers and let it get used to the texture, taste, and smell.
 Gradually, moving onto a doggy toothbrush will be much easier and better accepted.